GabrielaMajstrak/MeegleAPP/README.md

 # MeegleAPP
-This repository contains the code for an application currently under development.
-The application is being built using Python with the Shiny library, along with HTML and CSS for the frontend.
+Welcome to the GitHub repository for my part of the data visualization project.
+This project is part of the Data Visualization Techniques course in the 4th semester at Warsaw University of Technology.
+The goal of the project is to create an application that presents data about ourselves in an interesting way.
+We obtained the data from Google Takeout and decided to create an application similar to Chrome.

+## Project overview
+The objective of this project is to develop an application that creatively visualizes personal data.
+We used Python with the Shiny library, HTML, and CSS to build the application.
+I work on this project with my colleagues Igor Rudolf and Aleksandra Samsel.
+As the application is still in development, I am sharing only my part of the project.

+## My contribution: Youtube Tab
+I was responsible for developing the YouTube section of the application.
+Below are screenshots showcasing this part of the application.